Luck is a very thin wire between survival and disaster, and not many people can keep their balance on it.

 Rodney: “Have a good day. “

-He says, as he walks out the door.
-I double check he brewed the second pot of regular and check my lunch bag that TJ packed me.
+He says as he walks out the door.
+I double-check he brewed the second pot of regular and checked the lunch bag that TJ packed me.
 He put cookies in, yummy.

 I check the schedule and see we have two housekeepers, an early housekeeper, which I call a half, and no laundry person with 54 dirty rooms.
 Wonderful.

-I’m not making the boards until Ryan gets here because I don’t know how he’s gonna wanna break it up and I’m not running them twice.
+I’m not making the boards until Ryan gets here because I don’t know how he will want to break it up, and I’m not running them twice.